Proximal Fibula | Syndesmotic Disruption | Deltoid Injury | Unstable Ankle

 - Understanding of syndesmotic anatomy

-Expect a scenario with isolated medial ankle injury where you must recognize the need for full-length films.
+Expect a scenario with isolated medial ankle injury where you must recognise the need for full-length films, then justify your fixation choice with the randomised evidence above.

 DIAGNOSIS